joker012-yazid/app-WhatsAppboot/README.md

 A thorough README + ops guide for the refreshed stack will land once the Phase 1 API and frontend routes are complete.
+## Marketing campaigns (Phase 5)

+The API now exposes `/api/campaigns` for managing outbound WhatsApp broadcasts plus the `/api/campaigns/preview` helper to evaluate target filters.
+The worker enforces anti-ban rules (daily cap, random delay, business hours, and opt-out tags) while logging each delivery attempt in Prisma.
+Use the new Next.js page at `/campaigns` to:

+1. Compose templates that support placeholders (`{name}`, `{phone}`, etc.).
+2. Build recipient segments by type, tags, recent activity, and manual phone lists.
+3. Save drafts, schedule future launches, and start/pause/resume/cancel existing campaigns.
+4. Monitor target/sent/failed counts plus the enforcement settings applied to each blast.

+Make sure Redis is running before starting the API so that the BullMQ queues powering reminders and campaign sends remain active.